psdon/stealthx/README.rst

 stealthx
 ===============================

-    Releasing this personal project to the public domain, and become part of my personal project.
+    Releasing this personal project to the public domain, and become part of my personal portfolio.
 Thus *all rights are reserved.*

 Quickstart